Glossary of debt terms

 Prescribed Financial Statement

 A Prescribed Financial Statement (PFS) is a written statement of a debtor’s financial affairs.
-Every applicant must complete a PFS with the help of an Approved Intermediary (for a Debt Relief Notice) or a Personal Insolvency Practitioner (for a Debt Settlement Arrangement or a Personal Insolvency Arrangement).
+Every applicant must complete a PFS with the help of an Approved Intermediary (for a Debt Relief Notice) or a Personal Insolvency Practitioner (for a Debt Settlement Arrangement or Personal Insolvency Arrangement).

 The PFS is used to: